 Every few months, Sony presents a new top smartphone – in autumn 2016, it's the Xperia XZ.
 In our test, it faces a tough rivalry because Google and Samsung are also offering some strong competition.
 In our detailed test, we look at whether Sony has not only revived the Z, but also whether it has become a worthy successor to the X Performance.

 - ✕Speaker quality

 Sony Xperia XZ release date and price

 The Sony Xperia XZ is now readily available on the market.
 Sony has set the retail price at $700 though the price on the open market may be slightly cheaper.
 With coupon codes, it's already available for a bit over $670.
 Sony offers it in three colors: Mineral Black, Platinum and Forest Blue.

 Sony Xperia XZ design and build quality

-Sony has visibly changed its flagship design with the Xperia XZ.
-It has a flat top and bottom, with edges that curve on the right and left sides.
-Almost components blend together near seamlessly.
-However, the Xperia XZ does not have a unibody construction.
+Sony has visibly altered its design with the Xperia XZ.
+The top and bottom sides are both flat, while the edges on the right and left are completely rounded.
+The individual components blend together almost seamlessly – but the Xperia XZ does not have a unibody construction.